-The purpose of the Early Childhood Mental Health and Trauma Treatment Center (ECMH-TTC) at Western Psychiatric Institute and Clinic of UPMC is to provide services to children age birth to seven who have experienced trauma, along with their caregivers and/or families.
+The purpose of the Early Childhood Mental Health and Trauma Treatment Center (ECMH-TTC) at UPMC Western Psychiatric Hospital is to provide services to children age birth to seven who have experienced trauma, along with their caregivers and/or families.
 This goal is achieved through the use of evidence-based practices, including Parent-Child Interaction Therapy (PCIT) and Child-Parent Psychotherapy (CPP).

 Funded in 2012, the Early Childhood Trauma Treatment Center was created as a Community Treatment and Services Center within the National Child Traumatic Stress Network (NCTSN).